Josef Svoboda (scientist): Research career

-In the Prague Spring of 1968, at the age of 39, Svoboda left for Canada to complete a Bachelor of Science degree at the University of Western Ontario, a doctorate at the University of Alberta, and then began a 22-year-long teaching and research career at the University of Toronto.
+In the Prague Spring of 1968, at the age of 39, Svoboda left for Canada to complete a Bachelor of Science degree at the University of Western Ontario, a doctorate at the University of Alberta, and then began a 22-year-long teaching and research career at the University of Toronto's Erindale College (now known as the University of Toronto Mississauga).
 Since 1973, Svoboda has been studying the Arctic plant ecosystem in Nunavut and other parts of northern Canada.
 From 1992 and onwards, Svoboda's research lab has participated in the International Tundra Experiment to understand the timing and abundance of various Arctic flowers across different sites in relation to global warming.
 In 1993, Svoboda received a Northern Science Award from the Polar Knowledge Canada in recognition of his contributions to the global understanding of plant communities following glacial retreat, and his pioneering approaches in Arctic botany.

-Svoboda was later an emeritus professor of biology at the University of Toronto.
+Svoboda was later an emeritus professor of biology at the University of Toronto Mississauga.
 He recounted his life, from a Communist regime to the Canadian Arctic, in a 2017 autobiography titled: Wine from Raisins, A Life Transformed through Communist Gulag to Canadian Arctic.
 He was appointed an Officer of the Order of Canada in 2019.